Copyright law for t-shirts & designs can be confusing. Let us break it down in a practical way.

-All works that pass that 70 year mark move into the public domain.
+All works that pass that 70-year mark move into the public domain.
 An artist may also not keep up to date on their copyright, or they may intentionally allow their work to slip into the public domain.

 What is fair use?

 In §107, exclusive rights are suspended in cases of fair use.
-In other words, there are some cases where you can use a copyrighted work.
-Fair use of a copyrighted work “for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.”
+In other words, there are some cases where you can use copyrighted work.
+Appropriate use of a copyrighted work "for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."